DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-devices.rst

 my testing hasn't shown any problems.

-The number of devices and the amount of cable on an I2C bus is limited, in the I2C specification, only by the total capacitance, which for 400kHz should be no more than 400pF.
+The number of devices and the amount of cable on an I2C bus is limited, in the I2C specification, only by the total capacitance, which at 400kHz should be no more than 400pF.
 At this capacitance and the optimal pull-up value, the time taken for the bus wire to be pulled up from LOW to HIGH state is significant, compared to the pulse length.
-With a higher pull-up value (e.g. 10kOhm), the maximum capacitance will be lower.
+With a higher pull-up value (e.g. 10kOhm), the maximum permitted capacitance will be lower.
 If you need to run with higher capacitance (e.g. for longer cables), then it is possible to reduce the I2C clock speed.
 On DCC++EX, operation will continue even with I2C speeds of 32kHz or lower, although the scan interval for digital inputs, and the refresh time for I2C displays, may be noticably slower at speeds